Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	targetCFL=4.0
 	extrapolation = OIFS

-It is necessary to specify target CFL for the OIFS solver to prescribe the number of extrapolation iterations.
+It is necessary to specify target CFL for the OIFS solver.
+It calculates the number of extrapolation iterations based on ``targetCFL`` value.

 ..............................
 Results